garydunkerley/garydunkerley.github.io/_pages/about.md

 ---
 ![Oyster Peak]({{ base.url}}/images/oyster_peak_2022.jpg "Oyster Peak, Bellingham, WA")

-## Hello!
+## About

-I'm a graduate student at UGA.
+I'm a graduate student at UGA where I am studying low-dimensional topology.
 I'm currently thinking about [Heegaard Floer homology](https://en.wikipedia.org/wiki/Floer_homology#Heegaard_Floer_homology) and how surfaces influence the structure of a 3- or 4-manifold.
-I try to do some trailbiking and foraging in my spare time!
+When not working with my [Collaborators]({{ base.url}}/images/collaborators.png), I enjoy trailbiking and foraging in my spare time!

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.